lossofego/spotify2soulseek/README.md

 Output: `dist/spotify2slsk.exe` (~25MB)

 ## NOTES FOR MAC USERS
 Running spotify2slsk on Mac

-- Step 1: Install Python
+Step 1: Install Python
 Open Terminal (search "Terminal" on ur mac), then copy and paste the following:
   "brew install python3"

-If that doesn't work, download Python from https://www.python.org/downloads/
+- If that doesn't work, download Python from https://www.python.org/downloads/ <br />

-- Step 2: Download the app
-Download and unzip the project folder.
+Step 2: Download and unzip the project folder. <br />

-- Step 3: Run it
+Step 3:
-In the same terminal, copy and paste the following:
+  In the same terminal, copy and paste the following: <br />

-"cd ~/Downloads/spotify2slsk
+"cd ~/Downloads/spotify2slsk  <br />
-pip3 install -r requirements.txt
+pip3 install -r requirements.txt <br />
-python3 downloader.py"
+python3 downloader.py" <br />

-If you see a security warning
-Mac might say something like "slskd can't be opened because it's from an unidentified developer."
+Mac might give you a security warning, and say something like "slskd can't be opened because it's from an unidentified developer."

-if this is the case, go to system references → Security & Privacy → click "allow Anyway", then run the app again.
+if this is the case, go to system references, then Security & Privacy, then click "allow anyway", then run the app again.

-If Spotify login shows a certificate warning
-This is normal, just click through it.
+If Spotify login shows a certificate warning, just click through it.
+This is normal.

 if this doesnt work or something breaks, please take a picture and let me know! did not get a chance to do as much testing on mac systems.

 ## Privacy